 Explanation:

-In this example, we have taken a string deque named fruits that is initialized with the "Apple," "Banana," "Mango," and "Orange".
-After that, we use the popback function to remove the "Orange" from the fruits deque.
-Next, we again call the popback function to remove the "Mango" element from the deque.
-Finally, "Apple" and "Banana" are the remaining elements in the deque.
+In this instance, a deque named fruits is created with the initial values of "Apple," "Banana," "Mango," and "Orange".
+Subsequently, the popback method is applied to eliminate the "Orange" from the fruits deque.
+Following that, another popback operation is executed to remove the "Mango" element from the deque.
+Consequently, only the elements "Apple" and "Banana" persist within the deque.

 Features of the deque pop_back function in C++